lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 So there are many things to say here.
 For every small scenarios in life, we should think how to best protect our kids at the same time teach them most.

 The other places are not secure as our home.
 So my kid will still encounter many sockets when she grows up.
 And those sockets are not covered with childproof socket protection covers.
 And let's think about when we should teacher her such things.
 I think it is as early as better.
-So she has a good understanding of the world without changing his original ones when she grows up.
+So she has a good understanding of the world without changing her original ones when she grows up.

 This is really making our parenting hard.
 The parenting to bring up the best kids is really hard.
 But we surely should try to.